Halloween Beginning Sounds Clip Cards

 How to Prepare Your Halloween Beginning Sounds Clip Cards

-Print each page using white cardstock to make the cards strong enough to support daily use.
+Print each page using white cardstock to strengthen the cards to support daily use.
 Cut them out and laminate them to make them last longer.
-Place them on a basket with clothespins, for easy use.
+Place them on a basket with clothespins for easy use.

 This activity comes with three pages with six cards each using different pictures, for a total of 18 cards, using the letters s (for spider and skeleton), g (for ghost), j (for jack-o-lantern), c (for candy corn, cauldron, candle, cat and castle), m (for mouse), w (for witch and web), h (for hat), o (for owl), m (for moon), b (for bat and broom), and t (for tree).